Welcome to www.birdcagedome.com

 A dome home built with an EconOdome 2x4 wood frame kit can "float" on a rock mesa.

-The exterior covering may be made of stucco or composite roof boards.
+The exterior covering may be made of stucco or ONE OF MANY other POSSIBLE COVERINGS.

-Many designs for the interior and exterior are possible.
+Many designs for BOTH the interior and exterior are possible.

 For more information: